TalusBio/cookiecutter-data-science/docs/index.md

 ## Principles Guiding This Template

-Although this template is flexible, there are a few principles that guide its design.
+Although this template is flexible, these principles guide its design:

 ### Data Analysis is **Non-Linear**